Quito Pichincha, Ecuador Travel Guide

 Obtain offline language packs for Spanish for quick translations.

-Consider purchasing a local SIM card upon arrival for internet on your phone.
+Think about buying a LOCAL sim upon arrival for internet on your phone.

 Prioritize personal safety at all times.
 Be vigilant against petty theft, especially in crowded tourist areas.